Site icon Outdoor Gearzine "Outdoor Gearzine"

 You can add a wide variety of functions than you might imagine, from those that provide simple information such as temperature, sunrise and sunset, to those that display fitness information in an easy-to-view format, to those that are easy to read for specific purposes, such as maps and navigation systems, music players, entertainment, calendars, and weather forecasts that make everyday life more convenient.

-Select an activity to start tracking
+Choose an activity and start tracking

 is.